-Jenae Holtz reported that COVID-19 cases have grown drastically in the high.
-She said LEAs have reported returning to distance learning only, including small cohorts.
+Jenae Holtz reported that COVID-19 cases have grown drastically in the high desert and that hospitals are impacted.
+She said several larger LEAs have reported returning back to distance learning only, including small cohorts.
 She asked for the committee members to share their plans going forward.